badking01/test/CHINA_SESSION_CONTROL.md

 The viewer cannot read the documents.

-Therefore, a shot must show the mechanism through visible social action, institutional space, ritual cue, body position, status change, recognizable props, or spatial threshold.
+Therefore, a shot must show the mechanism through:

+- visible social action
+- institutional space
+- ritual cue
+- body position
+- status change
+- recognizable props
+- spatial threshold

 Documents may appear, but they must support the scene, not carry the meaning alone.